 Still, the FSI rankings are a good rough guide and accord with my experience with French and Russian, as well as German.

-Introducing the German verb system
+How hard is the German verb system?

 As members of the Germanic language family, English and German share a quite close common ancestry.

 There are deep underlying similarities between the two.
 This gives you, as a fluent English speaker, a huge head start.

 The parallels are at once visible in the verb systems of the two languages

 Both have very similar basic simple present and simple past (also called “imperfect” or “preterite”) forms to show the time when an action happens.

 In German, like in English, the forms conjugate (the endings change) according to who is doing the action.

 In English, there is only one change: adding an “s” for he, she or it.